jrmi/python-darkslide/README.rst

 If you don't want to bother making your own theme, you can include your own user css and js files to the generated presentation.

-This feature is only available if you use a landslide configuration file, by setting the ``css`` and/or ``js`` flags:
+This feature is only available if you use a darkslide configuration file, by setting the ``css`` and/or ``js`` flags:

 ::

-    [landslide]
+    [darkslide]
     theme  = /path/to/my/beautiful/theme
     source = slides.mdown
     css =    custom.css